Gerrit W. Gong: Marriage and family

 Gong is married to Susan Lindsay, a daughter of Richard P. Lindsay.
-This means that Gong is the first member of the Quorum of the Twelve Apostles in a multi-racial marriage.
+Susan is white, making Gong the first member of the Quorum of the Twelve Apostles in a multi-racial marriage.
 They first met when Gong was a BYU student who would give presentations on Taiwan's culture to missionaries about to depart for Taiwan from the Missionary Training Center, among whom was Lindsay.
 They began dating a few years later, in the summer when Gong had returned from Oxford to spend a few weeks with his parents, during a time his father was a BYU professor.
 They continued their courtship after Gong returned to Oxford while Lindsay continued her studies at BYU, which has led to Gong's humorously asserting that there is no question he got a degree in international relations.
 The Gongs married in the Salt Lake Temple on January 4, 1980.
 Their marriage was performed by apostle David B. Haight, who had connections to their families from his time in California.
 (Haight had helped to overcome some of the misgivings some family members had about the interracial marriage.)
 Gong and his wife are the parents of four sons.
 Prior to joining the BYU administration, the Gongs had spent most of their married life in Maryland and Virginia.